The missions of the Whitacre College of Engineering are to:

 - Offer quality undergraduate programs that stress the fundamentals of engineering and

-its practice.
-Prepare graduates for an engineering career, advanced studies, or other
+its practice; as well as prepare graduates for an engineering career, advanced studies,

 - Provide quality graduate programs for students seeking strong research experiences

 in preparation for a professional, academic, or research career; as well as quality

 flexible graduate programs for students seeking professional enhancement

 - Pursue basic and applied research to generate new knowledge and create technical solutions